I don’t think I’ve ever put as much research into a list as the time I went to Coachella music festival in Indio, California in April 2014.

-I was travelling with a friend who was on the California leg of a nomadic adventure, so it was pretty easy to convince him to join me in Palm Springs.
+I was traveling with a friend who was on the California leg of a nomadic adventure, so it was pretty easy to convince him to join me in Palm Springs.
 We decided against camping and booked a motel in a non-touristy part of Palm Springs.
-Do not wait to book your festival accommodations, whether its festival camping, off-site camping, AirBnBs, or hotels, everything books up real fast.
+Do not wait to book your festival accommodations, whether it’s festival camping, off-site camping, AirBnBs, or hotels, everything books up real fast.

 During the Coachella weekends, there is a bus service that runs several lines from all the major hotels and motels to the festival grounds.
 All you have to do is pinpoint the closest pickup spot to you, note the bus line, and show up for one of the departure times.
 The Any Line, Any Time shuttle pass is sold separately, but you can order it online in advance just like the festival passes.
 I mapped out that our motel was a 15 min walk to one of the pickup spots on the white bus line.

 Pro tip, when sharing booking responsibilities with a crew, Trip It is a good way to collaborate on trip details and share your reservations with the group.
 Splitwise is a great app for tracking shared expenses and splitting costs.

 Here are some facts about Coachella that helped me plan my outfits.

 - It’s a desert climate: it’s searing hot and sunny in the day but can get cold at night.

 - It’s dusty and you will get dirty.

 - You’re going to want to sit on the ground.

 - You might get wet.